-Recent publications by Hui et al.7, Leung et al.8 and Hui et al.9 compared the application of NHF to a range of alternative therapies and interfaces and did not find an increased risk of transmission via air dispersion.
-Collated air dispersion results from two studies conducted by Hui et al.7, 9 are illustrated in the chart below.
+In addition to the data from publications on dispersion in Table 3, Hui et al. 2019 and Hui et al. 2014 compared a range of respiratory therapies and interfaces with a method for evaluating the dispersion of exhaled air using smoke and lasers to trace air movement from a human patient simulator.
+Collated air dispersion results from the two studies conducted by Hui et al.17,18 are illustrated in the chart below.

 The experiments were conducted in rooms with different configurations.
 Not all of the interfaces depicted were directly compared.